WICG/display-locking/explainer.md

 would not be appropriate to allow an element to be locked.
 One main consideration for this is containment.
-That is, it seems to make sense to require that the element that is going to be locked provides containment for paint, style, and layout.
-This can be achieved with the `contain: content` CSS property.
+That is, it seems to make sense to require that the element that is going to be locked provides containment for style and layout.
+This can be achieved with the `contain: style layout;` CSS property.

 This allows us to better reason about the expected behavior of the page.
 Specifically,
-* Paint done on the element’s subtree will not appear elsewhere on the page.
-  This ensures us that our content that we snapshot at the beginning of commit remains a good enough substitute while other content is being prepared.
 * Layout of the locked subtree will not affect the layout of other elements outside of the locked element.
 This ensures that we can process as little or as much of the subtree’s layout without visually affecting the rest of the